Alos-no/Cloudflare.NET/README.md

 | **SSL and Certificates** | Zone | **Read** | Monitor and report on client certificate status.
 Cloudflare SaaS. |
 | **Account Analytics** | Account | **Read** | Query R2 usage and other datasets via GraphQL. |
 | **User API-tokens** | User | **Read** | Build applications that can inspect their own token permissions. |

-> **CI/CD Token Tip**: For running this repository's integration tests, your CI token needs `Workers R2 Storage Write` and `Zone DNS Write` to create and tear down test resources.